New Window Opening Cost

 • Getting it all back together — The window goes in, gets levelled, and then everything around it is patched up.
 Inside, that means plasterboard.
 Outside, whatever finish was there before gets made good again.

 • Final checks — They’ll open and close everything a few times and make sure the seal is tight.
-If the cill took a knock along the way, the cost of a window sill replacement is just a small extra.
+If the sill took a knock along the way, the cost of a window sill replacement is just a small extra.

 Is it feasible for an average DIYer to install a window or should I really leave this to a professional?